Split ergativity: Hindi–Urdu

 An example of split ergativity conditioned by the grammatical aspect is found in Hindustani (Hindi-Urdu); in the perfective aspect of transitive verbs (in active voice), the subject takes ergative case and the direct object takes an unmarked absolutive case identical to the nominative case, which is sometimes called direct case.
 However, in all other aspects (habitual & progressive), subjects appear either in the direct/nominative case or dative case (see dative subjects), while direct objects continue to appear in the direct case (the subject of such sentences is differentiated from the direct object not from a difference in case but from the agreement of the verb with the subject as well as other syntactic and contextual cues such as word order and meaning).

-In the following perfective sentence, the agent laṛke-ne (boy) is marked for ergative case, while the undergoer kitāb (book) is in unmarked nominative case.
-The verb kharīdī (bought) has the feminine ending -ī, showing gender agreement with the undergoer kitāb (book).
+In the following perfective sentence, the agent laṛkē-nē (boy) is marked for ergative case, while the undergoer pustak (book) is in unmarked nominative case.
+The verb bēcī (bought) has the feminine ending -ī, showing gender agreement with the undergoer pustak (book).

 In the corresponding imperfective (habitual aspect) sentence, the agent laṛkā (boy) is in unmarked nominative case.
-The habitual participle form kharīdatā (buy) has the masculine ending -ā and thus agrees with the agent laṛkā (boy).
+The habitual participle form bēctā (sell) has the masculine ending -ā and thus agrees with the agent laṛkā (boy).

-Perfective constructions with certain VV (verb-verb) complexes do not employ ergative case marking (see: light verbs in Hindi-Urdu).
+Perfective constructions with certain VV (verb-verb) complexes do not employ ergative case marking (see: ergativity and light verbs in Hindustani).
 In perfective constructions, the agent argument is ideally assigned with an ergative case; however in cases like the first example shown below that does not happen.
-This is because the explicator verb gayī (gone) which although undergoes semantic bleaching but still retains its intransitivity which does not allow for an ergative case assignment to the agent argument (i.e., ninā).
-This is why as shown in the second example below, VV complexes involving a transitive explicator verb (e.g., phẽkā "threw") can employ ergative case to agent arguments.
+This is because the explicator verb gaī (gone) which although undergoes semantic bleaching but still retains its intransitivity which does not allow for an ergative case assignment to the agent argument (i.e., Nīnā).
+This is why as shown in the second example below, VV complexes involving a transitive explicator verb (e.g., phē̃kā "threw") can employ ergative case to agent arguments.